MicrosoftDocs/power-platform/power-virtual-agents/authoring-triggers.md

 ---
 title: "Using Topic Triggers"
-description: "Use topic triggers to control when a topic is executed, such as when a message or event is received by the copilot."
+description: "Use topic triggers to control when a topic is executed, like when the copilot receives a message or event."
 keywords: "PVA"
 ms.date: 1/4/2024
 ms.service: power-virtual-agents